Cyances/M1A1AbramsAMP/README.md

 ## NOTE!
 <p>
 	<ul>
-		<li>Only include ATLAS' Abrams mod .dll file in the mods folder or this one. **Do not place both .dll files at the same time.**</li>
+		<li>Only include ATLAS' Abrams mod .dll file in the mods folder or this one. <b>Do not place both .dll files at the same time.</b></li>
 		<li>If you already have ATLAS' Abrams mod or have an older version of the Abrams AMP mod installed, either delete MelonPreferences.cfg in UserData folder or remove the lines pertaining to the [M1A1Config]/[M1A1AMPConfig] to make it easier to understand the custom config.
 Launch the game first then close it to update the contents of MelonPreferences.cfg</li>
 		<li>Mission loading might be longer if you are using the HU variant, potentially due to the extra armor configuration.</li>
-		<li>For compatibility with other mods for the TUSK upgrade and anti-ERA effects, ensure that the AMP mod is loaded after NATO ERA and Pact Increased Lethatlity mod.</li>
+		<li>For compatibility with other mods for the TUSK upgrade and anti-ERA effects, ensure that the AMP mod is loaded after NATO ERA and Pact Increased Lethality mod.</li>
 		<li>On the Gunner Auxiliary Sight (GAS) behavior: Only the first two rounds are considered and only one type of APFSDS (M829 series) and HEAT (other rounds) are considered.
 This means if you carry an all APFSDS/HEAT loadout but with different types, only the first round is considered by the GAS.</li>
 	</ul>
 </p>